FAQs

 How often does MicroClean need to be reapplied?

 Reapplication periods will be determined by our Technician based on your specific situation.
-Typical reapplication periods are between one to four months.
+Typical reapplication periods are between one to twelve months.
 High wear areas in critical applications will normally be at the lower end of the range whilst periods for low wear areas in non-critical situations may be extended.

 How long until I can access a treated area?